microsoft/Excel-Labs/README.md

 Excel Labs currently includes two features:

 1. Advanced formula environment: An interface designed for authoring, editing, and reusing formulas.
-1. LABS.GENERATIVEAI: A custom function that enables you to send prompts to a generative AI model and return the responses directly to the grid.
+1. `LABS.GENERATIVEAI`: A custom function that enables you to send prompts to a generative AI model and return the responses directly to the grid.

 The [Microsoft Garage](https://garage.microsoft.com) is an outlet for experimental projects for you to try.